seance/ScalaFpWeb/README.md

 ### Factoids
 * Protocol agnostic; not only HTTP
-* For now only for Scala 2.9
 * Futures based on own abstraction; influenced the Scala 2.10 standard
+* For now, only for Scala 2.9
 * Developed by Twitter

 ### Opinions